ashdavies/talks/whats-new-in-firebase/index.md

 ```

 ^
-Firebase even offers a way to detect your current connection state using the same API for fetching data with the .info/connected reference.
+- Firebase even offers a way to detect your current connection state using the same API for fetching data with the .info/connected reference.

 ---

 ## 10MB Cache

 ^
-- Firebase will reserve up to 10MB by default to cache query results, and will purge this data once it reaches the configured size.
+- Firebase will reserve up to 10MB by default to cache query results
+- Will purge this data once it reaches the configured size.
 - Data that is kept in sync however will not be cached.

 ---